You have logged out You are now logged out.

 But the gold royalty stream company in this report rose 1,108% over the same period!

-Without options… or any type of risky leverage!
+Without options or any type of risky leverage!

-And Wheaton Precious Metals (NYSE: WPM) is the company to add to your portfolio to profit from it.
+I expect another strong year for the yellow metal in 2026… and Wheaton Precious Metals (NYSE: WPM) is the company to add to your portfolio to profit from it.

 A River of Gold